TNEI-Services/IPSA/docs/IscNetComponent.rst

 All extension data is handled transparently by the IPSA filing modules and is not currently used for analysis by IPSA.
 All extension data fields are persistent when filed.

-The field names for extended data fields **should not** contain spaces.
+It is strongly recommended that the field names for extended data fields **do not** contain spaces.
 Only alphanumeric characters and underscores are permitted.

 Field Values
 -------------